hyperledger-archives/fabric/docs/protocol-spec.md

         AccSecProof<sub>u</sub>  /* proof of AccSec<sub>u</sub>\*/
      }

-OBCSecCtx refers to user credentials, which depending on the stage of his enrollment process, can be either his enrollment ID and password, <i>enrollID, enrollPWD</i> or his enrollment certificate and associated secret key(s)
+OBCSecCtx refers to user credentials, which depending on the stage of his enrollment process, can be either his enrollment ID and password, `<enrollID, enrollPWD>` or his enrollment certificate and associated secret key(s)
 (ECert<sub>u</sub>, sk<sub>u</sub>),  where  sk<sub>u</sub> denotes for simplicity signing and decryption secret of the user.
 The content of AccSecProof<sub>u</sub> is an HMAC on the rest fields of request using the shared secret.
 Nonce-based methods similar to what we have in the fabric can be used to protect against replays.